alfonsof/azure-python-examples/README.md

 You must have a [Microsoft Azure](https://azure.microsoft.com/) subscription.

-You must have an Azure storage account for the Azure Blob Storage examples.

 The code for the samples is contained in individual folders on this repository.

 For instructions on running the code, please consult the README in each folder.